 The Best of Charleston’s County Parks

 Much of the wonder surrounding Charleston is because of its nearly perfect climate.
 Calming sunlight, a steady sea breeze, and moderate temperatures make it hard to spend much time indoors.
-While vacationing in gorgeous Charleston, consider visiting one of these two great Charleston county parks for some outdoor endeavors.
+While vacationing in gorgeous Charleston on a romantic getaway or with the family, consider visiting one of these two great Charleston county parks for some outdoor endeavors.

 Isle of Palms County Park – 1-14th Ave – Isle of Palms, SC